 According to the Greeks, however, Hephaestus was quite an ugly baby, and Juno (Queen of the Gods) hurled him off Mount Olympus in horror of his gross, red, bawling face.
 Under the sea he found a foster mom, he grew up in the ocean, made friends with dolphins, (just living the sea life), when one day he finds some coal on land and becomes obsessed with making burning things in his underwater lair creating weird creatures which need not be mentioned here for the sake of decency.

 Later, when Zeus caught wind that humans stole fire’s secret, Hephaestus was handed a work order.
 He would mold Pandora from clay and earth and give her form.
-So to this day (mythologically) we have all the evils floating around in the world that came from Pandora and her box, and it was largely Hephaestus’ handiwork!
+To this day (mythologically) we have all the evils floating around in the world that came from Pandora and her box, and it was largely Hephaestus’ handiwork!

 Whereas the Greek God was an infamous super-being, Roman Vulcan was a higher functioning deity, to say the least.
 It seems like he spent more time running the fires of the world and heavens than being raised in the ocean.